These prices reflect bodies and necks that are sent to us stripped to bare wood or a new guitar body or neck part that's unfinished.

 We've updated our packages to make it easier on our customers looking for specific finishes while not confusing them with others and separating yellowed lacquer top coat ageing.

 GL Lush - Very light ageing.
-Little to no lacquer checking, very little dings dents and wear.
+Little lacquer checking, very little dings dents and wear.
 Replicating a guitar that was played and well cared for.

 *GL Lush Plus- This finish is the same as the original package but with added lacquer yellowing